Kurt Vogel (German officer)

-Kurt Vogel (11 October 1889 – 1967) was a German officer in World War I and member of the Prussian Army unit Garde-Kavallerie-Schützen-Division (Guard Cavalry Rifle Division).
+Kurt Vogel (11 October 1889 – 1967) was a German officer in World War I and member of the Prussian Army unit Guards Cavalry Rifle Division (Garde-Kavallerie-Schützen-Division).
 He was involved in the murder of the revolutionary socialist Rosa Luxemburg, although according to the most current research he was not the one who shot her.

 Early career

-Vogel served as an aviation officer in World War I. He was discharged as a first lieutenant at the end of the war and joined a Freikorps unit operating in Berlin that was subordinate to the Guard Cavalry Rifle Division under the command of Lieutenant General Heinrich von Hofmann.
+Vogel served as an aviation officer in World War I. He was discharged as a first lieutenant at the end of the war and joined a Freikorps unit operating in Berlin that was subordinate to the Guards Cavalry Rifle Division under the command of Lieutenant General Heinrich von Hofmann.